 Love Buffalo Chicken?
 Love easy camping dinners?
 Then Campfire Buffalo Chicken Foil Dinners are for you!!
 In our family we love camping, and we love good food, but we don’t like complicated or fussy food, especially not outside!
 Last week, thinking of an easy dinner for a one night car camping trip but ready to mix up our usual foil dinner menu, we decided to give this a try and it was a hit!
-Definitely going into our regular camp food rotation.
-I bet you could also make this on a grill or in the oven and it would also be delicious!
+These are definitely going into our regular camp food rotation.
+I bet you could also make this on a grill or in the oven at home and it would also be delicious!

 Easy and delicious dinner for camping featuring the ever-delicious buffalo chicken!

-4–6 Potatoes of any kind, or a mixture of different kinds
+4–6 Potatoes of any kind, or a mixture of different kinds (to make it even easier, you can use frozen tater tots!)

 1 Tablespoon Garlic Powder